 A Project Owner must maintain any site-based waiting list in accordance with all applicable civil rights and fair housing laws and regulations.

-- 5. Choice-Mobility.
-HUD seeks to provide all residents of Covered Projects with viable Choice-Mobility options.
-Unless provided an exemption as described below, PHAs that are applying to convert the assistance of a project to PBRA are required to provide a Choice-Mobility option to residents of Covered Projects in accordance with the following14: - a.
+5. Choice-Mobility.
+HUD seeks to provide all residents of Covered Projects with viable a.
 Resident Eligibility.
-Residents have a right to move with tenant-based rental assistance (e.g., Housing Choice Voucher (HCV)) the later of: (a) 24 months from date of effective date of the HAP or (b) 24 months after the move-in date.
+Residents have a right to move with tenant-based rental assistance (e.g., Housing Choice Voucher (HCV)) the later of: (a) 24